shadybassily/AI-Treatment-Plan/README.md

 4. On the sideBar, when PLans are displayed, it will only show 4 plans, then `show more` link will appear, yet the logic is not implemented, just to demonstrate the saved plans.

+5.onClick on any plan in the side bar, the text will be displayed belw, the plan is saved as plain text, so if images are included/bold/italic or any other option, will be shown. soon to work on that